What biochemical blood test is normal? table. Normal cholesterol value in women

 • gastrointestinal difficulties.

-If you combine this type of analysis with the active use of instrumental diagnostic methods, biochemistry becomes valuable.
+If you combine this type of analysis with the active use of instrumental diagnostic methods, biochemistry gains value.
 Because it helps to establish the correct diagnostic information.

-Decoding is the fact of comparing the obtained values with standard indicators and making a number of conclusions.
+Decoding is the fact of comparing the obtained values with standard indicators and drawing a number of conclusions.
 The form contains a list of criteria that are determined by the laboratory.
-Based on one or two values, conclusions can be drawn; often, a diagnostic complex is required to achieve this goal.
-Consider what each of the indicators means - first for women, and then for males.
+Based on one or two values, conclusions can be drawn; often, to achieve this goal, a set of diagnostics is required.
+Let's look at what each of the indicators means - first for women and then for men.

 This parameter is the totality of all plasma proteins.
-The level of this component is determined in case of diseases of the blood and some internal organs.
-If the protein is elevated, this indicates the presence of some pathological processes and conditions.
+The level of this component is determined in the presence of diseases of the blood and some internal organs.
+If the protein is elevated, this indicates the presence of certain pathological processes and conditions.

 • dehydration in the body;